Six articles by Kirk

 tuned" laws made possible the existence of stars, planets, rocks, rain,

 wind, life, humans, natural selection and everything else that

-naturally exits.
+naturally exists.
 Such secondary things based on the original "fine

 tuning" may or may not come by intelligent intervention.
 The creation